The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 Safety for a Jeep Wrangler

 Unlike most modern SUVs, which offer six or more airbags, the Wrangler gets just four, and all of those are up front.
 So, those in the rear have to rely solely on their seatbelt for crash safety.
 You do get the basic systems such as anti-lock brakes and electronic stability control, plus electronic aids to reduce the risk of rolling over.

 Jeep offers more driver assistance technology to monitor blind spots and the area behind when reversing.
 There’s also a reversing camera, but you don’t get any of the fancy automatic braking, automatic parking or adaptive cruise control features that you might expect from a car in this section of the market.
 The Wrangler scored a very poor one star out of five in crash tests by safety organisation Euro NCAP, which is highly unusual for a brand-new car.
 Testers highlighted particular issues fitting child seats into the car.

-The Wrangler range kicks off with the Sahara model, and even this one comes with quite a few creature comforts.
-The standard roster includes keyless go, cruise control, rear parking sensors, a reversing camera, climate control, powered windows and an 8.4-inch touch-screen infotainment system with navigation, eight speakers and Apple CarPlay/Android Auto.
-From there, you upgrade to either Overland trim or Rubicon trim, but while each upgrade costs the same amount, they get you very different cars.
+The Wrangler range kicks off with the Sahara, and even this comes with plenty of creature comforts.
+These include keyless go, cruise control, rear parking sensors, a reversing camera, climate control, powered windows and an 8.4-inch touch-screen infotainment system with navigation, eight speakers and Apple CarPlay/Android Auto.
+From there, you upgrade to either Overland trim or Rubicon trim, which cost similar money but offer very different packages.
 The Overland focuses on luxury, giving you heated leather seats, a headlining for the hard top and a few extra styling flourishes, while the Rubicon makes the Wrangler as hardcore as it can be, with knobbly mud tyres and a host of other no-nonsense off-roading gear.